MadLittleMods/zig-ocr-neural-network/README.md

 # Basic OCR example using a neural network against the MNIST dataset

 > [!TIP]
+>
-If you are looking for a more complete neural network library that you can
+> If you are looking for a neural network library that you can include in your project,
-> include in your project, I've created a library based on this project ->
+> I've created a library based on this project ->
 > https://github.com/MadLittleMods/zig-neural-networks

 A from scratch neural network implementation in Zig, trained against the MNIST dataset